 When you create a partition profile, the HMC shows you all of the resources available on your system.
 The HMC does not verify if another partition profile is currently using a portion of these resources.
 Therefore, it is possible for you to over commit resources.
-When you activate a logical partition using a partition profile, the system attempts to start the logical partition using the resources that are specified in the partition profile are not available on the managed system, the logical partition cannot be started using the partition profile.
+When you activate a logical partition using a partition profile, the system attempts to start the logical partition using the resources that are specified in the partition profile.
+If the minimum resources specified in the partition profile are not available on the managed system, the logical partition cannot be started using the partition profile.